New Zealand Food You Have to Try

 Although there are many more New Zealand food we could add to this list, here are the foods you can’t miss in New Zealand!

 Let’s start with the traditional Maori hangi!
+More than New Zealand cuisine, Hangi is Maori cuisine at its finest.
 This involves meat and vegetables slow-cooked in an underground oven.
 Although it was a common cooking method for thousands of years in New Zealand, today a hangi is saved for more special occasions (mainly because it takes all day to prepare!)
 Prepare to be overfed but extremely satisfied at hangi meals as part of Maori cultural experiences.

 Try some crayfish in Kaikoura!

 3. Hokey Pokey Ice Cream

 Kiwis prefer Hokey Pokey ice cream (that’s caramelised honeycomb) over pretty much anything.
 If there’s only one ice cream flavour you’re going to try in New Zealand, make it Hokey Pokey!

 While you can find Hokey Pokey ice cream wherever ice cream is served, we recommend Giapo in Auckland city for the best hokey pokey ice cream in New Zealand.

 Ok, New Zealanders love their seafood so we’ll just hop straight onto another foodie delight from the ocean.
 Kina is the local name for a type of sea urchin with a hard spiky outer shell and thin fleshy (and edible) insides.
 It has been a New Zealand delicacy for centuries!

 The best place to try kina is out on a boating trip in the Bay of Islands.